marcelcastrobr/AWS_solution_architect/database/Redshift.markdown

 # Redshift Spectrum
 Efficiently query and retrieb structured and semistructured data from files in AWS S3 without having to load the data into AWS Redshift tables.
+Processing occurs in Redshift Spectrum layer and data remains in AWS S3.

 # Reference
 - [Overview](https://docs.aws.amazon.com/redshift/latest/dg/welcome.html)